PEMBERTON’S CLIMBING TREES

 What is the craziest tourist attraction in Western Australia?
 I don’t have to think too long to give you the answer.
 Pemberton’s climbing trees with absolutely no doubt.
 These giants have over 50 m, were formerly used as fire lookouts, and today remain open for tourists to climb.
 Have I mentioned that there’s hardly no support provided?
 Just pegs hammered into the tree trunk that form a ladder.
 Would you rely on that?
 I was extremely excited to give it a go.
-Read more about one of the best places to visit in Western Australia below.
+Find out more about one of the best places to visit in Western Australia.

 WHAT DO YOU NEED TO KNOW?

 Pemberton is a small town located over 300 km south of Perth.
 You can definitely plan a trip there all year round, regardless of the season.
-A day entry fee of AUD 15 for a vehicle applies to both national parks.
+A day entry fee to Gloucester National Park, as well as Warren National Park is AUD 15 for a vehicle.
 A purchase of a periodic pass is a good idea, if you plan to visit more national parks in Western Australia.
 It will help you save some money.
-If you wish to stay overnight somewhere nearby, check out the national park campsites in this area or book standard accommodation (hotels, motels or B&B) in Pemberton.
+If you wish to stay overnight somewhere nearby, check out the national park campsites in this area or book standard accommodation in Pemberton.

 IS THIS SAFE?

-I asked myself this question many times when I was hanging out there, over 50 m above the ground, and I can’t give you the answer.
-I do think that it wouldn’t be possible to do such a climb with no real support in Europe.
+I asked myself this question many times when I was hanging there, over 50 metres above the ground, and I can’t give you a straight answer.
+However, I was surprised that those trees are open for climbing.
 This may be the answer though.
-Anyway, before you climb the Pemberton’s trees, get yourself familiarised with the risks.
+Anyway, before you climb any of Pemberton’s trees, get yourself familiarised with the safety precautions.
 They are as follows.
 Part of the climb is almost vertical and narrow.
 Don’t climb the trees in wet or windy conditions.
 If in doubt, do not proceed further.
 Backpacks will hinder climbing.
+Enjoy!

 That’s all about Pemberton’s climbing trees.
 Would you dare climbing any of them?
 Let me know by leaving a comment below!